Geosysir/Memory/README.md

 # Memory

-A tiny contact manager just for fun.
+A tiny contact manager with Python, just for fun.